• Skip to primary navigation

 1. Lower single payment – Once your payments to the credit agency are enough to make the agreed lump sum to your creditor, you will not have to worry about the debt again.
 This is a win-win situation for both the creditor and the debtor.
 You have peace of mind once the debt is paid and the creditor does not have to incur extra costs trying to pursue payment.

 2. Better control of your finances – Handling multiple loans is a tough task, especially when you still have other financial obligations to meet.
 By settling the larger debts first, you will have more control over your finances.
-Itis easier to budget when you don’t have bills hanging over your head.
+It is easier to budget when you don’t have bills hanging over your head.

 3. Avoid bankruptcy or loss of your investment – Bankruptcy is the worst thing anyone has to go through.
-It impacts on generations to come and leads to myriad missed opportunities in life.
+It impacts generations to come and leads to myriad missed opportunities in life.
 Debt settlement can save you from this agony and prevent the loss of your business assets.

 Drawbacks of Debt Settlement